 What is a heel spur?

 A heel spur is a calcium deposit in the heel produced as a result of excessive and continuous stretching of the plantar fascia, a ligament that connects the heel to the foot.
-It causes the heel bone to protrude very slightly.
+Heel spurs cause the heel bone to protrude very slightly.
 Some heel spurs are very small and difficult to pick up on an X-ray.

-If it is not treated in time, the disease can become chronic, resulting in a very painful and difficult to cure condition.
+If it is not treated in time, heel spur can become chronic, resulting in a very painful and difficult-to-cure condition.

-Often you can have a heel spur without symptoms.
-When symptoms do occur, the most common are pain and swelling in the area around the heel, and difficulty with putting your weight on your heel.
-The pain is usually felt on the inside on the heel and gets worse when you are active.
+Patients can often have a heel spur without symptoms.
+When symptoms do occur, the most common ones are pain and swelling in the area around the heel, and difficulty with putting weight on the heel.
+The pain is usually felt on the inside on the heel and worsens when one is active.

 How is a heel spur diagnosed?

 Diagnosis of a heel spur usually requires an X-ray examination to get a better view of the heel bone.

 There are many causes of a heel spur.
 Most commonly, they occur as a result of:

 - having a very arched foot (cavus foot) which can be the result of neurological injury or a genetic condition